enoch-sit/boilerplate-accounting-nodejs-typescript/Guide/JWTAccountingGuide.md

 ### Current Roles

-The system includes three default roles:
+The system includes the following default roles:

-- `USER`: Regular user with standard permissions
+- `ADMIN`: Highest role with full system access
 - `SUPERVISOR`: Middle-level role with additional permissions
-- `ADMIN`: Highest role with full system access
+- `ENDUSER`: Regular user with standard permissions
+- `USER`: Alias for ENDUSER, also representing regular users with standard permissions

 ## Adding New Roles for Accounting Functionality